 In connection with the execution of the Business Combination Agreement, certain Humacyte stockholders (the "Humacyte Supporting Stockholders") entered into a support agreement with AHAC (the "Humacyte Support Agreement").
-Under the Humacyte Support Agreement, each Humacyte Supporting Stockholder agreed, within two business days following the date that AHAC delivers the proxy statement/ prospectus to AHAC's stockholders (following the date that the proxy statement/prospectus becomes effective), to execute and deliver a written consent with respect to all outstanding shares of Humacyte Common stock and preferred stock held by such Humacyte Supporting Stockholder (the "Subject Humacyte Shares") approving the Business Combination Agreement and the transactions contemplated thereby.
-In addition to the foregoing, each Humacyte Supporting Stockholder will appear at the meeting, in person or by proxy, and cause its Subject Humacyte Shares to be voted (i) to approve and adopt the Business Combination Agreement, the transactions contemplated thereby, and any other matters necessary or reasonably requested by Humacyte for consummation of the Business Combination; and (ii) against any proposal that conflicts or materially impedes or interferes with, or would adversely affect or delay, the consummation of the transactions contemplated by the Business Combination Agreement.
+Under the Humacyte Support Agreement, each Humacyte Supporting Stockholder agreed, within two business days following the date that AHAC delivers the proxy statement/prospectus to AHAC's stockholders (following the date that the proxy statement/prospectus becomes effective), to execute and deliver a written consent with respect to all outstanding shares of Humacyte common stock and preferred stock held by such Humacyte Supporting Stockholder (the "Subject Humacyte Shares") approving the Business Combination Agreement and the transactions contemplated thereby.
+In addition to the foregoing, each Humacyte Supporting Stockholder agreed that, at any meeting of the holders of Humacyte capital stock, each such Humacyte Supporting Stockholder will appear at the meeting, in person or by proxy, and cause its Subject Humacyte Shares to be voted (i) to approve and adopt the Business Combination Agreement, the transactions contemplated thereby, and any other matters necessary or reasonably requested by Humacyte for consummation of the Business Combination; and (ii) against any proposal that conflicts or materially impedes or interferes with, or would adversely affect or delay, the consummation of the transactions contemplated by the Business Combination Agreement.